chanmix51/Pomm/documentation/documentation.rst

 Registering converters
 ----------------------

-Other types are natively available in postgresql but are not loaded automatically at startup by Pomm.
+Other types are natively available in Postgresql but are not loaded automatically at startup by Pomm.
- * ``Point``: convert postgresql 'point' representation as ``Pomm\Type\Point`` instance.
+ * ``Point``: convert Postgresql 'point' representation as ``Pomm\Type\Point`` instance.
  * ``Segment``: convert 'segment' representation as ``Pomm\Type\Segment``.
  * ``Circle``: 'convert circle' representation as ``Pomm\Type\Circle``.